 - The Environment Agency will be consulted to make sure the applicant holds the relevant waste/environmental permits and to make sure the applicant has not been convicted of any environmental offence.

-- The Police will be consulted with if there are any relevant convictions stated on the Disclosure Scotland Certificate and to see if there is any outstanding enforcement action against the applicant
+- The Police will be consulted with if there are any relevant convictions stated on the Basic Disclosure and to see if there is any outstanding enforcement action against the applicant

 - Other local authorities will be consulted if the applicant holds or has held a licence elsewhere to make sure that there have not been grounds for a licence to be refused or revoked.